 Initiative 4.1.2 Participate in planning and development review meetings to ensure that county and city policies support transit services and funding needs.
 Ongoing Collier County receives notices of upcoming development review meetings and participates as required.
 Participate in bi-weekly meetings to review future developments.
 Initiative 4.1.3 Require local governments and FDOT to provide accessible sidewalks, bus stops, and other bus stop improvements within roadway projects and for all new developments.
 Ongoing Collier County participated in the development of the Master Mobility Plan.
 The Plan looked at options to reduce vehicle miles traveled, including transit-oriented development design.
-Staff will work to ensure that transit-oriented design is incorporated into the planning process.
+Staff will work to ensure that transit- oriented design is incorporated into the planning process.
 Implement recommendations from TIA by 2023.
 Initiative 4.1.4 Make transit and mobility reviews a part of the development and redevelopment review and approval process within the county and cities.
 Require the development community, as part of the development review and approval process, to follow guidelines on bus stop siting and design, land use, and roadway design factors that affect transit design; and to coordinate with CAT for transit services during the development Ongoing Collier County monitors development meetings and responds to any request to review development.
 Staff continues to work hard to become more involved in the review process.
 CAT staff currently attends bi-weekly meetings with the Transportation Planning Department.
 Coordination with Transportation Planning is needed to determine whether adding a transit component to traffic impact studies is feasible.
 Implement recommendations from TIA by 2023.

 process.
 Include CAT as a reviewing agency within the development review and approval process.
-Consider adding a transit component to traffic impact studies.
-Initiative 4.1.5 Meet quarterly with staff from the Collier County Transportation Engineering and Planning departments to identify upcoming utilities, roadway, and /or stormwater projects, planning studies, and site developments that will affect the provision of transit services.
+Consider adding a transit component to traffic Initiative 4.1.5 impact studies.
+Meet quarterly with staff from the Collier County Transportation Engineering and Planning departments to identify upcoming utilities, roadway, and /or stormwater projects, planning studies, and site developments that will affect the provision of transit services.
 Ongoing CAT staff has a bi-weekly meeting with Transportation Planning to discuss upcoming Development projects.
 CAT is notified of any roadway, utilities, and or stormwater projects.
-Meet monthly with appropriate divisions. nologies and innovations in veness of mobility services ve productivity, efficiency, reliability, Objective 5.1 · deploy technology applic ations to enhance mobility services, ess to CAT services.
-Initiative 5.1.1 Improve customer information systems, including website and through directly curated and through available mobile applications, to enhance availability of and access to CAT service information and trip planning, to support increased ridership.
+Meet monthly with appropriate divisions. hnologies and innovations i es and operations. n service delivery to impr ove productivity, efficiency, reliability, an d cost-effectiveness of Objective 5.1 ations to enhance mobility services, increa ase awareness of CAT services, Initiative 5.1.1 Improve customer information systems, including website and through directly curated and through available mobile applications, to enhance availability of and access to CAT service information and trip planning, to support increased ridership.
 Completed Collier County continuously strives to improve information systems.
 Already in place are: A Mobile App and Website functionality to display Real-time arrival and departure per stop information and also allowing riders to buy tickets, view routes, and plan trips for Fixed Route.
 CAT has developed General Transit Feed Specifications that were submitted to Google Transit and approved.
 Passengers can plan their Implement ITS initiatives within the Implementation Plan.